pellared/otel-logs-talk/outline.md

 ## q&a

-Alright, that was a lot of information about logs, events, complex data.
+Alright, that was a lot of information about logs, events, and complex data.

 I apparently spend too much time talking.
 Time for questions!